 Our classroom studies continue with the 540-hour Advanced Herbalism program.
-In Advanced, we learn to apply the tools and concepts from Fundamentals, and engage in deeper study of the roots of chronic disease and the influence of Vitalist nutrition and lifestyle practices.
+In Advanced, we learn to apply the tools and concepts from Fundamentals and engage in a deeper study of the roots of chronic disease and the influence of Vitalist nutrition and lifestyle practices.
 We study pharmacology, phytochemistry, toxicology, and safety (side effects and contraindications).
 Units include Detoxification, Insulin Resistance, and Chronic Inflammation.
 We also practice advanced herbal pharmacy and formulation, and we begin to develop the clinical skills necessary to meet with clients.
 The Advanced Program prepares the student for the professional practice of Vitalist herbalism and clinical nutrition.

 The Clinical Herbalism Program is designed for second-year students who wish to further develop and apply the skills learned in the Fundamentals and Advanced Herbalism programs at CSCH.
 Student clinicians learn by coaching multiple clients in Vitalist herbalism, nutrition, and lifestyle changes; develop interview and assessment procedures with live clients; share case write-ups, critiques, and evaluation with senior faculty members and their peers; practice safety and referral screenings; study scope of practice requirements and limitations; create health and wellness educational materials for clients and the public; develop practical apothecary and herbal pharmacy skills, and engage in public teaching opportunities.